tjmlabs/colivara-py/README.md

 Follow these steps for major changes to the OpenAPI spec:

 1. Regenerate the SDK using the OpenAPI generator.
-2. Update the client interface in `colivara_py/client.py`.
+2. Update the client interface in `colivara_py/client.py`. if needed
-3. Modify tests in the `tests` directory to reflect the changes.
+3. Modify tests in the `tests` directory to reflect the changes. if needed.
 4. Run tests to ensure functionality.
 5. Update the README to document changes in the client interface.
-6. Publish the updated package to PyPI.

 ---